 3.1 Site characteristics

-The five sites represent captured a range in post-fire environmental characteristics within the 2004 Boundary Fire (Table 1).
+The five sites captured a range in post-fire environmental characteristics within the 2004 Boundary Fire (Table 1).
 Organic layer depth was thinnest at BF76, a south-facing site that also had the tallest trees.
 The thickest organic layer and coldest summer soil temperatures were at BF84, a moist, flat area in a toe-slope position dominated by tussocks that burned at a low severity.
-Although not sample sizes precluded statistically tested, soil characteristics were similar between paired control and exclosure plots (Table 1) with the exception of lower soil moisture measured in the exclosure in BF76; these apparent differences are confounded with low replication due to hitting near-surface rocks.
+Although sample sizes precluded statistical tests, soil characteristics were similar between paired control and exclosure plots (Table 1) with the exception of lower soil moisture measured in the exclosure in BF76; these apparent differences are confounded with low replication due to hitting near-surface rocks.

 3.2 Pre-treatment sapling height and density

-Alaskan paper birch was consistently the tallest species at all five sites, with an average height of 124.14 ± 4.21 cm (± SE); at one site birch was approaching 200 cm in average height (Table A1).
-Trembling aspen was on average 61.21 ± 3.03 cm tall, while black spruce was the shortest (26.55 ± 0.96 cm (mean ± SE)).
+Alaskan paper birch was consistently the tallest species at all five sites, with an average height of 124.1 ± 4.2 cm (± SE); at one site birch was approaching 200 cm in average height (Table A1).
+Trembling aspen was on average 61.2 ± 3 cm tall, while black spruce was the shortest (26.5 ± 1 cm (mean ± SE)).
 Compared to black spruce, density of broadleaf species was higher and more variable across sites.
 However, black spruce had the highest density (~6 individuals/m2) at one site (BF84), with over three times greater densities than both broadleaf species (Table A2); density of birch and aspen was similar.
 Over half of all the tagged aspen were below 50 cm and thus likely protected from moose damage by snow in winter.
-Average density of all Salix species was half that of both broadleaf species (4.55 /m2 ± 1.47) and individuals were mostly single-stemmed and short (~50 cm) (personal observation).
+Average density of all Salix species was half that of both broadleaf species (4.5 /m2 ± 1.5) and individuals were mostly single-stemmed and short (~50 cm) (personal observation).

-Table 1.
-Environmental characteristics (mean ± SE) of each plot in 2015.